XvisionAS/fieldtwin-open-libraries/profile-tools/legacy/README_1.x.md

 The following attributes are supported in the `options` object.
 All attributes are optional.

-* `profileType` - How to export the profiles of imported connections
+* `profileType` - how to handle imported connections
-  * `default` - As shown in FieldTwin
+  * `default` - as shown in FieldTwin
+    * export the original XYZ points when "connection follows bathymetry" is false
+    * export the original XY points and a height sampled Z when "connection follows bathymetry" is true
+  * `raw` - export the original XYZ points (ignoring "connection follows bathymetry")
-    * Generates a sampled XYZ profile for all connection types, with points spaced approximately at the `sampleWidth` interval
+  * `sampled` - generate a sampled XYZ profile the same as for non-imported connections, with points at the `sampleWidth` interval
-    * XY values follow the path of the control points for designed connections, or the imported XY points for imported connections
-    * Z values are determined by the connection's "connection follows bathymetry" attribute (sampled from the bathymetry when `true`, taken from the imported points when `false`)
-  * `sampled` - This is now equivalent to `default`
-  * `raw` - Export the original XYZ points unchanged
-    * Ignores the "connection follows bathymetry" attribute and does not resample any points
-  * `keepSurvey` - Export as `raw` for survey data, otherwise `default`
-    * Survey data is identified by an imported connection having "connection follows bathymetry" as `false` and the number of imported points being equal to or greater than `minimumSurveyPoints`
-* `sampleWidth` - The approximate interval of points to generate in the XYZ profile
+* `sampleWidth` - the interval of points in the XYZ profile generated for non-imported connections
-  * Default `1`, minimum `1` (provides a point every 1 foot/meter along each connection)
+  * default `1`, minimum `1` (provides a point every 1 foot/meter along each connection)
-* `minimumPoints` - The minimum number of points required in a generated XYZ profile
+* `minimumPoints` - the minimum number of points required in a generated profile
-  * Default `10`
+  * default `10`
-  * Overrides `sampleWidth` when the generated number of points is too low
+  * overrides `sampleWidth` when the generated number of points is too low
-* `minimumSurveyPoints` - When `profileType` is `keepSurvey`, the minimum number of points an imported connection must have before it can be considered to contain survey data
-  * Default `200`
-* `relativePoints` - Whether to export the first point of the first profile at X,Y 0,0 and provide all other points as offsets from it
+* `relativePoints` - whether to start the first point of the first profile at XY 0,0 and provide all other points as offsets from it
-  * Default `false` (keep the XYZ locations as shown in FieldTwin, valid for the CRS of the project)
+  * default `false` (keep the XYZ locations as shown in FieldTwin, valid for the CRS of the project)
-  * The returned CRS is blank when `relativePoints` is `true`
+  * the returned CRS is blank when `relativePoints` is `true`
-* `simplify` - Whether to apply the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)
+* `simplify` - whether to apply the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)
   to the exported profiles to remove points that fall in a straight line
-  * Default `false`
+  * default `false`
-* `simplifyTolerance` - When `simplify` is `true`, a sequence of points that varies in horizontal or vertical distance by less than this value will be considered a straight line and removed
+* `simplifyTolerance` - when `simplify` is `true`, a sequence of points that varies in horizontal/vertical distance by less than this value will be considered a straight line and removed
-  * Default `0.1`, minimum `0.01`
+  * default `0.1`, minimum `0.01`
-  * Setting a larger tolerance removes more points
+  * setting a larger tolerance removes more points

 ### Notes